 EXAMINATIONS: Supplementary examinations are offered in this subject to those students who have not passed the subject after the final exam but have performed reasonably during the semester.
 Deferred examinations may be awarded on presentation of a medical certificate within one week of the examination date.
 A request for a deferred examination will be refused if the student has a poor record of participation (lack of attendance at lectures, tutorials, practicals, or failure to submit assessable material).

-LEARNING OBJECTIVES: This course aims to provide an understanding of basic chemical principles and their importance in scientific disciplines such as biological, earth and environmental sciences.
+LEARNING OBJECTIVES: To provide an understanding of the basic principles of molecular chemistry and their importance in scientific disciplines such as environmental, biological and earth sciences.

 REFERENCE MATERIALS: